 In the 2021 legislative session, New Mexico lawmakers passed a death with dignity bill called the End-of-Life Options Act (HB47).
-Governor Michelle Lujan Grisham signed the bill into law April 8, 2021, and it will take effect on June 18, 2021.
+Governor Michelle Lujan Grisham signed the bill into law April 8, 2021, and it took effect on June 18, 2021.
 The End-of-Life Options Act allows terminally ill patients to request aid in dying in certain clearly defined situations.

 This article first clarifies some confusing language related to death with dignity laws, and then sets out the basics of New Mexico's law.